initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 # LinkedIn Folowers count without API

+## Template way

+⬆️ Download ⬆️ and import template for your version of Zabbix. 🙂

+## Manual way (for Zabbix 6.2)

 A common way to get information about social media profiles is to use the API.
 However, this usually requires sifting through a more or less complicated process of obtaining an API Token.

 Here's a demonstration of how to do it without API.

 ## Obtaining a company id

 The first thing we will need is a LinkedIn company ID.
 One option is to follow the official official LinkedIn documentation:

 > As a company page administrator, your Company ID can be retrieved by navigating to the admin section of your company page.
 For example, the LinkedIn Company Admin Page is